 - a.
-All UNM owned and operated facilities, excluding UNM Hospital (UMMH) facilities, inside of the Middle Rio Grande Watershed (i.e., the red line in Figure 1 in Attachment A) are subject to the requirements outlined in this document. - b.
-UNMH may be subject to similar requirements, but those facilities are subject to compliance and enforcement through the City of Albuquerque.
-EHS does not possess jurisdiction over UNMH operations. - c.
+All UNM and UNMH owned and operated facilities inside of the Middle Rio Grande Watershed (i.e., the red line in Figure 1 in Attachment A) are subject to the requirements outlined in this document. - a.
+UNMH is only subject to these requirements when its construction activities or post-construction designs discharge to the UNM storm sewer (i.e., UNM's Municipal Separate Storm Sewer System) - b.
+If the conditions above are not met, UNMH may be subject to similar requirements through the City of Albuquerque's MS4 Program. - b.
 UNM owned and operated property outside the Middle Rio Grande watershed is subject to the Construction General Permit, unless expressly exempted, and may be subject to other permitting requirements not contained within this document.